BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/How_to_use_PostProcesses.md

 You have several options available:
 * colorGradingTexture: Used to provide a color grading texture applied on your scene.
 Demo: https://www.babylonjs-playground.com/#J9H084
 * colorCurves: Used to provide several properties to change colors.
 More [details here](http://doc.babylonjs.com/overviews/physically_based_rendering_master#color-curves).
-Demo: https://www.babylonjs-playground.com/debug.html#J9H084#1
+Demo: https://www.babylonjs-playground.com/#J9H084#1
 * cameraContrast: Used to change the contrast.
-Demo: https://www.babylonjs-playground.com/debug.html#J9H084#2
+Demo: https://www.babylonjs-playground.com/#J9H084#2
 * cameraExposureValue: Used to change the exposure of the image.
-Demo: https://www.babylonjs-playground.com/debug.html#J9H084#3
+Demo: https://www.babylonjs-playground.com/#J9H084#3
-* cameraToneMappingEnabled: Turn it on to enable tone mapping.
-Demo: https://www.babylonjs-playground.com/debug.html#J9H084#4

 You can also use this postprocess to enable a vignette effect.
 The vignette is positioned thanks to the following parameters:
 * vignetteStretch: 0 by default